 You can set up your online storefront via multiple methods.
 For example, you can make an aggregate storefront on TeePublic or Amazon.
 Or, you can build your own website with a company like Printful.

-These three steps may seem simple enough, but there's much more to understand when it comes to learning how to sell shirts online to raise money.
+There's much more to understand when it comes to learning how to sell t-shirts online to make money.
 An essential component to selling shirts in an online store is a reliable print-on-demand service.
 Read on to learn more.

 Understanding Print-On-Demand Services